top of page

 Judges 14 - Be Careful Little Feet

 Little Johnny is quite the handful, always on the move and always up to something.
-His mom, especially during the quarantine, has her work cut out for her.
+His mom has her work cut out for her.
 Keeping track of where and what he’s up to around the house is a chore to say the least.
-She’s learned that instead of silence being golden, it means that Johnny is up to something.
-His silence being the snow that covers his tracks.
-One day she sensed the snow was heavy, the silence deadening in her ears.
-She called out to Johnny, “Johnny, what are you doing?”
-As Johnny heard his mothers voice he happened to be in the pantry, on a step stool, holding the big jar of Oreos, lid off.
-Johnny thought long and hard about giving up his actions and what to say.
-After a few tense seconds of thought, he finally blurted out, “I’m fighting temptation!”
+She’s learned that instead of silence being golden, it means that Johnny is up to something, his silence being the snow that covers his tracks.
+One day she sensed the snow was falling heavy and she called out to Johnny, “Johnny, what are you doing?”
+As Johnny heard his mothers voice he happened to be in the pantry, on a step stool, holding the big jar of restricted Oreos, lid off.
+Johnny thought long and hard about how to repsond.
+After a few tense seconds he finally blurted out, “I’m fighting temptation!”

-Today we start delving into the saga of Samson.
+Today we start delving into the saga of Samson in the book of Judges.
 We saw yesterday that an angel of the Lord arranged for his miraculous birth and sanctified him as a Nazarite by having him uphold the Nazarite vow for life.
-The vow being, partaking nothing from the grapevine, no contact with dead bodies and no hair cutting.
-Three things to live by.
+The vow being, partaking nothing from the grapevine, no contact with dead bodies, and no hair cutting.
 Samson would have been fiercely acute of these things since birth, as his parents made a vow to an angel of the Lord for him to be raised within the vow.
 In fact, I’m sure that Samson was probably not just aware but hyper-aware of these three things.
 I can just see his mom nagging him relentlessly.
 “Samson!
 Don’t go near those grapes, you took a vow!"
 "Samson!
-There’s a dead goat on the neighbor’s field, don’t you go over there!"
+There’s a dead goat in the neighbor’s field, don’t you go over there!"
 "Samson, don’t you even think about cutting your hair young man, I promised the Lord you wouldn’t!”
 Yes, Samson knew.

-And in this rebellion war, you see one very common battle tactic.
+And in this rebellious war, you see one very common battle tactic.
 Instead of doing what I’m asked, I’ll do just the opposite.
-I mean rebellion is basically doing the opposite right?
+I mean rebellion is basically doing the opposite, right?
 If I’m asked to take out the trash, I won’t do it at all.
 If I’m asked to not date that girl, I’ll do it anyway.
 If I’m asked to not take dad’s car, I’ll sneak it out.
 If I’m told to not steal, I’ll take something when nobody is looking.
 If I’m told to not cheat on my wife, I’ll set up some elaborate plan to do it anyway and not get caught.
-Oh, the intricacies of the rebellious human heart.
+Oh, the intricacies of the rebellious, sinful human heart.

-But our rebellion is rarely a surprise.
-We work on our rebellion; we build it up until it pours out like lava from an angry volcano.
-Eventually if not dealt with properly, our rebellion surfaces with great force.
-And this is where our song comes in.
-The vehicle for our rebellion finds its outlet in this body.
-Our heart and mind first takes us to dark places where it should not be.
+But our rebellion is not a surprise.
+We work on our rebellion.
+We practice it.
+We allow it to build until it pours out like lava from an angry volcano.
+Eventually, if not dealt with properly, our rebellion surfaces with mighty force.
+And this is where our above-mentioned song comes in.
+The vehicle for our rebellion finds its outlet in these human bodies.
+Our heart and mind first take us to dark sinful places where they should not be.
 As a result, our hands do things they shouldn’t.
 Our eyes look at things they should not see.
-Our tongues say things about people that should not be uttered.
-And our feet conveniently take us to places where we can do all of the above.
-A heart in rebellion to God will result in a body that rebels as well, allowing the temptation of sin to stroll right into our lives.
+Our tongues say things about people or to people that should not be uttered.
+And then our feet conveniently take us to places where we can do all of the above.
+A heart in rebellion to God will result in a body that follows in that rebellion, allowing the unborn temptation of sin to be birthed right before our eyes.
+Read what the holy-spirit inspired James says about this process.

 “When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death."
 James 1:13-15

-Even though Samson is in the Bible, it doesn’t mean that he was not susceptible to rebellion and temptation.
+Even though Samson was in the Bible, it doesn’t mean that he was not susceptible to the same human rebellion and temptation.
 We often forget that Bible people didn’t know they were living in Bible times.
-They struggled through life just like we do today.
-And in chapter 14 of judges, we see Samson struggle from the very beginning of his story.
+They struggled with life just like we do today.
+And in chapter 14 of Judges, we see Samson struggle from the very beginning of his story.
 He takes a gentile wife which was a real no-no for God.
-And in choosing this wife, he covets with his eyes, making his lusty decision based on her physical appearance.
+And in choosing this wife, he covets with his eyes, making his lusty decision based solely on her physical appearance.

 “Get her for me, for she looks good to me.”
 Judges 14:3b NAS

 But as Samson is walking to her town to see her and make the wedding arrangements, we find an interesting encounter.
 A young lion comes at Samson, roaring and angry.
 The Spirit of the Lord rushes upon Samson and he tears the lion apart with his bare hands.
-(Man, talk about a great story for parties) But guess where this all happened?
+(Great party story, yes?)
+But guess where this happened?
 In a vineyard.
 The vineyards of Timnah.
-Now could you possibly explain why Samson, that had taken a Nazarite vow to eat or drink nothing from the grapevine would be in a grape vineyard?
+Now could you possibly explain why Samson, who had taken a Nazarite vow to eat or drink nothing from the grapevine would be in a place that grew grapevines?

 You know what’s right and you know what’s wrong.
 You know where you should be going, and you know where you should not be going.
 The Lord makes it as clear to us as He did to Samson.
 The question is, how does your heart receive instructions from the Lord.
-Do His commands fall on an obedient, loving heart or do they fall on a hard, rebellious heart?
+Do His commands fall on an obedient, loving heart, or do they fall on a hard, rebellious heart?
 If it’s the latter, pray to God to do a mighty work in your heart today.
 God made the world, he made you, and He continues to hold the world in his hands, I think He can manage to change your heart.
 But you have to ask, and you have to be sincere.
-And it is in this exchange that you will experience the "miracle moment."
-Ask Jesus to come into your heart and change it completely.
+And it is in this exchange that you will experience the "miracle moment"...eternal salvation.
+Simply ask Jesus to come into your heart and change it completely.
 Admit that you have sinned against God in you rebellion and that the temptation of sin takes you to places you don’t want to go.
 And it happens more often than you care to admit.
-Ask Jesus to change your course, to move your feet closer to Him.
+Ask Jesus to change your course, to move your feet not closwr to sin but closer to Him.
 Ask Jesus to save you from your sin and He will.
-God is faithful to save.
+God is faithful to save all those that call upon His name.

 “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.”
 Romans 10:9-10

 May you experience the true goodness of Jesus Christ deep within your heart today.
-For it is only here that you will find true peace, freedom and joy in this life.
+For it is only here that you will find true peace, freedom, and joy in this life ~ Dan

 Recent Posts